 THE OFFICE: A FACILITY BASED ON CHANGE

 Robert Propst, 1968

 In this classic treatise, Robert Propst spells out his vision for the modern office.
 As Herman Miller’s Research Director, Propst’s investigation of “the office and the human performer” asserts that the constant, exponential change in technology and modes of work has left the physical environment lagging far behind.
 Since the revolution in work was (and still is!) based on communication, Propst argues that networks must be the primary concern.
-Outlining the principle operations for Action Office 2, Propst states that “almost any space can be upgraded” and allow people to adjust their offices with ease and grace, without imposing large costs or delays.
+Outlining the principal operations for Action Office 2, Propst states that “almost any space can be upgraded” and allow people to adjust their offices with ease and grace, without imposing large costs or delays.
 In theory (if not in practice) this new facility would place power in the hands of the people who actually inhabit a workspace.